giantswarm/rfc/multi-tenancy-observability/README.md

 We are currently facing an issue with `teleport` authentication:
 [Teleport JWT issue](https://github.com/giantswarm/giantswarm/issues/29719)

-We are authentified on Grafana through a JWT token provided by teleport.
+We are authenticated on Grafana through a JWT token provided by teleport.
 But that token is not forwarded to the datasource.
 So we are not able to authenticate the user into the multi-tenant proxy.
 We are considering a number of options that are not ideal at the moment: